 The Hop on hop off the bus is much easier than using the notorious Barcelona subway which is known for its pickpockets.
 The best place to catch the hop-on hop-off city sightseeing bus is at Plaza Catalunya.
 The best hop on hop off in Barcelona is up to you.

 Highlights of the Barcelona hop on hop off bus.

 Barcelonetta is an amazing area that was reshaped for the 1992 Barcelona Olympics.
-No visit to Barcelona is complete without a visit to the beach.
-The beach area of Barcelonetta is characterised by the bay like swimming areas that have been developed and kilometres of white sand.
+No visit to Barcelona is complete without a visit to the Barcelona beach.
+The beach area of Barcelonetta has a number of bay-like swimming areas that have been developed with kilometres of white sand.

 Spain and Columbus were instrumental in discovering new world lands (for those touring Spain, Seville Cathedral contains the Columbus Tomb).
 This stop allows you access to the port where you can take a cruise and see the sights of Barcelona from the water.

-The star of the show is a 60-metres-long royal galley Admirals of Juan de Austria.
-This ship was involved in the Battle of Lepanto on 7 October 1571, in which the Turkish Armada was defeated in a victorious day for the Spanish.
+The star of the show is a 60-meter-long royal galley Admirals of Juan de Austria.
+This ship was involved in the Battle of Lepanto on 7 October 1571, in which the Turkish Armada was defeated on a victorious day for the Spanish.

 Another area at the Port of Barcelona.
-From here you will get a good view of the port cable car Barcelona as it glides across the skies of Barcelona.
+From here you will get a good view of the Barcelona Cable car as it glides across the skies of Barcelona.
 You can’t board the Barcelona cable car from here but we will let you know later when we reach that stop.

 Facts about Barcelona

 - Barcelona had no beaches till 1992